Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

    > 🏎️ `uv` is like switching from a toolbox to a Formula 1 pit crew.
 Speed is the selling point.

 > 💡 *Curious about Python packaging trends?
-Follow PyCon, PyPA, EuroPython, and more — the key hubs shaping Python’s packaging future.”*
+Follow PyCon, PyPA, EuroPython, and more — the key hubs shaping Python’s packaging future.*

 ---